 10 of 12

 Puffins are large auks with broad, colorful bills and whimsical expressions.
 Because of this, they are often called sea clowns or sea parrots.
 They are powerful swimmers and nest in large breeding colonies, typically on offshore islands or isolated northern coasts.
 On land, they have an upright posture, and in flight their wing beats are rapid and their path direct.
-There are only three puffin species - horned, Atlantic and tufted - all in the Alcidae bird family.
+There are only three puffin species, horned, Atlantic, and tufted, and all are in the Alcidae bird family.

 11 of 12